The Fund's purpose

 Felix Homma, DPhil Interdisciplinary Biosciences – Plant Sciences

-Clarendon aims to offer a increasing number of new scholarships each year - with over 210 for 2023/24 entry!
-Currently, there are over 450 on-course scholars at Oxford, making Clarendon the University’s largest scholarship scheme.
-There are no quotas by nationality or degree level.
-Every student who submits their application by the relevant January deadline for their course will automatically be considered.
+Clarendon aims to offer an increasing number of new scholarships each year - with over 230 new scholars in 2025/26.
+Currently, there are about 700 on-course scholars, making Clarendon the University’s largest scholarship scheme.
+There are no quotas by nationality or degree.
+Every student who submits an application for a degree-bearing graduate course by the relevant December or January funding deadline for their course will automatically be considered.
 The majority of Clarendon scholars are working towards a DPhil, Oxford’s name for a PhD.
-Scholarships are also awarded for two-year graduate degrees, such as the MPhil or BPhil, or one-year degrees, such as MSc, MSt, MBA or MFE.
+Scholarships are also awarded for two-year graduate degrees, such as the MPhil or BPhil, and one-year degrees, such as the MSc, MSt, MBA or MFE.
 For more information please see our Full-time applicants and Part-time applicants pages.

-To ensure the scholarship remains true to its purpose, the Fund is overseen by the Clarendon Fund Steering Group, consisting of representatives from across the University.
-The Steering Group acts as board of management and is designed to ensure its effective running and to provide consistency across the academic divisions and Department for Continuing Education.
+To ensure the scholarship remains true to its purpose, the Fund is overseen by the Clarendon Fund Steering Group.
+The Steering Group is chaired by the Pro-Vice Chancellor for Education and consists of representatives from across the University.
+It acts as board of management and is designed to ensure the Fund's effective running and to provide consistency across the academic divisions and Department for Continuing Education.

 When selecting Clarendon scholars, the University has only one goal in mind: to choose the best students worldwide, as decided by experts in each student’s field.
 Future potential is an essential part of the Oxford process.
 Oxford believes that by selecting and nurturing the brightest and best minds, it will pave the way for future leaders in any given field.
 Clarendon scholars are increasingly taking on leadership roles and applying their knowledge and skills to the wider environment outside Oxford.